BDSpoke-UTC-Spelman-Tuskegee-WVU/R-coding-bootcamp/README.md

 * A laptop is required for this bootcamp.
 Please do not forget the chargers.
 * [Realtime Discussion Etherpad](https://etherpad.wikimedia.org/p/UTC-R-bootcamp2019)
 * A ZOOM link and password will be emailed to your registration email.
+* Tutorials will be recorded and video link will be posted here.

 ## Pre-bootcamp Preparation
 * Install R on your laptops.
 (R must be installed before RStudio).